GrzegorzKozub/toys/README.md

 In Afterburner, set core clock to -290MHz and drag 900mV point to 1920MHz.
 Could go 875mV but that causes games like Metro to crash.

-### Monitor calibration
+### Monitor settings

+Asus PG32UCDM settings which were enabled and/or modified:

+- Gaming
+  - Game Visual: User
+- Image
+  - Brightness: 42 for 120 nits, 55 for 150 nits, 75 for 200 nits or 100 for 256 nits
+  - Uniform Brightness: Enabled
+  - HDR Setting: Gaming HDR or Console HDR
+- Color
+  - Display Color Space: Wide Gamut (vivid) or sRGB (clamped)
+  - Color Temp: User with RGB at 98 100 100 when Wide Gamutor 6500K when sRGB
+  - Gamma: 2.2

-LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 and gamma mode 2 selected.
+LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 (around 120 nits) and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.b10.icm`.
+Not relevant for calibration, contrast looks best at 70.

 ### Keyboard settings